drewbourne/mockolate/README.md

 ## preparing and creating a little bit easier

 Mockolate provides a [FlexUnit runner](http://docs.flexunit.org/index.php?title=Runners_and_Builders) that can prepare and create nice and strict Mockolate instances based on metadata.
 Any public instance variable marked with `[Mock]` metadata will be prepared, and injected.
+Using the MockolateRunner will take care of the Async prepare step and will wait until the classes are prepared before running your tests.

 There are two options that can be given to `[Mock]`.